GRAHAM BASSETT, Senior Manager

 email@example.com ; 212-268-4090 ext.
 5884

-Bill started at US Squash in July 2007 and manages individual, team and club membership programs and drive all online and offline communication.
-Prior to working at US Squash, Bill spent the previous 8 years as Sports Marketing Director for the Greater New Haven Convention & Visitors Bureau.
+Bill joined US Squash in July 2007 and manages individual, team and club membership programs and drives all online and offline communication.
+Prior to working at US Squash, Bill spent the previous eight years as Sports Marketing Director for the Greater New Haven Convention & Visitors Bureau.
 In this capacity, Bill marketed the region as a venue for sporting event rights holders and national governing bodies, including US Squash, to host their tournaments and national championships.
-The events Bill helped recruit resulted in an estimated economic impact of 35 million dollars to the region.
-Bill is also a founding board member of Squash Haven, the first New Haven urban squash and education program, now entering their inaugural year.
+The events Bill helped recruit resulted in an estimated economic impact of thirty-five million dollars to the region.
+Bill is also a founding board member of Squash Haven, the New Haven urban squash and education program.

 email@example.com ; 212-268-4090 ext.
 5888

-Dan joined US Squash in July 2011 and oversees adult and junior accredited (sanctioned) events, as well as all National Championships.
-Dan was a seasonal intern with US Squash during the 2010-2011 season.
-Prior to US Squash, Dan was a squash teaching professional in Minnesota at the Lakeville Life Time Fitness Club and was a Sales and Marketing Intern for the Minnesota Swarm Professional Lacrosse Team.
-He stated playing squash at Colby College where he was on the Varsity Team his junior and senior years and continues to play recreationally in New York City.
+Dan joined US Squash in July 2011 and oversees adult and junior accredited events, as well as all national championships.
+Dan was a seasonal program manager with US Squash during the 2010-2011 season.
+Prior to US Squash, Dan was a squash teaching professional in Minnesota at the Lakeville Life Time Fitness Club and was a Sales and Marketing Intern for the Minnesota Swarm Professional Lacrosse team.
+He started playing squash at Colby College where he was on the varsity team his junior and senior years and continues to play recreationally in New York City.